-The purpose of the soap is to act as an emulsifier.
+- The purpose of the liquid soap is to act as an emulsifier.

-No matter what type of plant you are treating, it’s a good idea to do a little test to make sure the plant will respond favorably.
+No matter what plant you are treating, it’s a good idea to know how to apply neem oil to soil and do a little test to ensure the plant will respond favorably.

-If using the mixture as a foliage spray, just treat a small portion of the plant and wait twenty-four hours to see how it responds.
+If using the mixture as a foliage spray, take the spray bottle and treat a small portion of the plant.
+Then, wait 24 hours to see how the plant responds.

-If using it as a drench, treat just one plant (if you have several of the same types) and observe it for twenty-four hours before treating all of your plants.
+If using it as a soil drench neem oil, treat just one plant (if you have several of the same types) and observe it for twenty-four hours before treating all of your plants.

 #3 – Neem Oil Insecticide As A Soil Drench For Cannabis Is NOT The Best Choice